-John Kujawski is the founding partner of the law firm of Kujawski Marcus, LLC.
+John Kujawski is the founding partner of the law firm of Kujawski & Associates, LLC.
 Mr. Kujawski is nationally recognized for his legal work in representing railroad workers pursuant to the Federal Employers’ Liability Act (FELA), and industrial workers who are injured by traumatic accidents and toxic substances.
 He pioneered litigation in the field of hearing loss on behalf of injured railroad workers and obtained the first large class settlement against the Illinois Central Railroad on behalf of workers who sustained occupational hearing loss.
 Mr. Kujawski has also lead the way in the field of railroad litigation in holding short-line railroads accountable pursuant to the FELA.

 Mr. Kujawski is committed to the principles for which organized labor stands, and he and his firm provide the highest quality of representation to workers and their families.